List of Detections

 In the Typography view, the classes of detections are General, Spaces and Conventions.
 The Conventions class includes errors related to the format of numbers, times, address and other elements of business writing.

 Typographical errors tend to be very uniform and do not demand much thought.
-The same spacing requirement applies, for example, before all the semicolons in a text.
+For example, all end punctuation in a text follows the same spacing conventions.
 The corrector’s presentation here is more generic than specific.
 Thus, all flagged typographical errors that occur in the same context are grouped under one generic heading, displayed in italics: Dash around parenthetical expressions, Space before “;”, etc. Click on the Correct all button above the list of detections to correct all the flagged typographical errors in the list at once, or double-click on a generic title to correct just that subset at once.

 - The number of occurrences of each type of detection is displayed to the right of the generic title.
 Click on this number to view all the detections in question.